luke-milavec/cs1666_organization/management/MinerPitfall.md

 		9. Axe can damage enemies
 		10. At least one type of enemy that can harm the player
 		11. Exit Door, which gives the Win screen
+		12. The game should not crash!
+Don't make it start crashing.

 7. 7/13 - 7/19